BarryRodick/maladumCrafting/README.md

 - JSON data uses a network-first strategy so updates are fetched when online.
 - Dark‑mode toggle available from the **Settings** screen.
 - Instant filtering of craftable items as you adjust inventory counts.
+- Displays a build cost for each item based on the price of any missing materials.

 For layout ideas, see the [Maladum Event Cards repo](https://github.com/BarryRodick/MaladumEventCards).